rioka/PactNETPlayground/README.md

 This solution contains a simple Web API application (`PactNETPlayground.Producer`), and a client application consuming its APIs (`PactNETPlayground.Consumer`);

+### How it should work

+The central idea behind this approach is to have the ability to verify, at any time, if changes in API definitions will break any existing consumer.
+To achieve that, a consumer is expected to create tests for the URIs it is (or will be) using, using a mock server and valid mock responses.

+Pact.NET provides a set of tools and libraries which aim at standardize this process, e.g.

+- A ready to use mock server implementation that can process prepared requests and return mocked responses: this is supposed to be use by consumers when writing tests to validate contracts
+- A standard format to share these scenarios between consumers and producers
+- A framework that allow producers to re-play scenarios previously generated and shared by consumers, to verify changes are compatible with existing consumers
+- Ability to version these generated contract files, allowing producers to test their changes against multiple versions of consumers' implementations.

 ## Producer

 > ⚠️ **IMPORTANT**